-Before purchasing a workload tool consider Yes No .
-Are you using current data resources to maximum benefit to understand your practice activity?
-2. Do you have the right skill mix Mostly no in the team with the ability to undertake, understand and Practices replying no to act on searches to help drive most of these questions improvements? may benefit from using existing data and developing capacity 3.
-Are you clear on what added in the team before value vou will receive from using a purchasing a tool workload tool?
-Are you clear on what areas in the practice you hope a workload tool will help with? .
+- Are you using current data resources to maximum benefit to understand your practice activity? - 2.
+Do you have the right skill mix in the team with the ability to undertake, understand and act on searches to help drive improvements? - 3.
+Are you clear on what added value you will receive from using a workload tool? - 4.
+Are you clear on what areas in the practice you hope a workload tool will help with? - 5.
 Have you considered if improvements can be made as easily without a workload tool?

-6. Are you recording your activity Mostly ye consistently, e.g. appointment types?
-If not, are you prepared to Practices answering move to consistent recording of ves to most of these questions will be in activity? a good position to make the best use of a
+Are you recording your activity consistently, e.g. appointment types?
+If not, are you prepared to move to consistent recording of activity?